New Boss: Plot

-Michael Scott is planning a party to celebrate his fifteenth anniversary at Dunder Mifflin on the same day that new company vice president, Charles Miner, visits.
+Michael Scott is planning a party to celebrate his fifteenth anniversary at Dunder Mifflin on the same day that new company vice president, Charles Miner, visits Scranton.
 Charles exhibits a no-nonsense attitude, making Michael insecure about being in charge.
 Charles establishes a good relationship with the rest of the staff by buying lunch and revealing the truth about their 401(k) plans and the possibility of layoffs, which Michael withheld to avoid worrying anyone.
 Charles takes up responsibilities that are normally Michael's, causing Michael to wonder whether his position is threatened.
 Chief Financial Officer David Wallace advises Michael to become better acquainted with Charles, but he is unsuccessful.
 Michael fails to contact Wallace by phone, with one attempt transferred to Charles.
 When Charles sees the Party Planning Committee planning Michael's party, he dissolves the committee, saying it is irresponsible to spend company resources on recreation while employees are being laid off.
-Michael drives to New York to talk to Wallace.
+Frustrated with being undermined, Michael drives to New York to talk to Wallace.

 Jim Halpert wears a tuxedo in response to a memo written by Dwight Schrute about "professionalism in the workplace".
 This leads to an awkward encounter with Charles as Jim explains the tuxedo is a prank.
 Jim is further scrutinized by Charles when he notices Jim's idea of a "two-way petting zoo" for Michael's party.
 Jim tries elevating his standing with Charles by discussing his position as Assistant Regional Manager, but when Charles presses him about the position, Jim confesses Michael made it up to appease Dwight.
 When Charles leaves, Jim says goodbye, with no response.
 Jim halfheartedly jokes that his career could be over.

 Angela Martin and Kelly Kapoor develop crushes on Charles, but their flirtations make him uncomfortable.
 At the end of the day Kelly puts on more makeup to tempt Charles into asking her out, but he has left.
 Kelly runs out to the parking lot, finding Angela holding Charles's scarf and chases her.
 Angela says that Charles deserves better than Kelly.

 In New York, Michael tracks down Wallace, who has seemingly been avoiding him.
 Michael complains about being forced to drive to New York to talk to him, and that he deserves more respect after fifteen years at Dunder Mifflin.
 David agrees to fund and attend an anniversary party for him.
 Dissatisfied that David is missing the bigger point, Michael responds by announcing his resignation.